wozu-dichter/article_classification/README.md

 ## Description / Goals
 1. Create WordClouds for each one of the five articles' categories.
 2. Implement different Classifiers using word counts and tf-idf transformations embeddings:
+  * Support Vector Machines (sklearn)
+  * Random Forests (sklearn)
+  * Naive Bayes (sklearn)
-i.
-Support Vector Machines (sklearn) ii.
-Random Forests (sklearn) iii.
-Naive Bayes (sklearn) iv.
-K-Nearest Neighbor (implementation of K-Nearest Neighbor algorithm using Majority Voting to predict the final label)

-We evaluate the performance of each method using 10-fold Cross Validation with the following metrics:
+  * K-Nearest Neighbor (implementation of K-Nearest Neighbor algorithm using Majority Voting to predict the final label) We evaluate the performance of each method using 10-fold Cross Validation with the following metrics:
   * Accuracy
   * Precision
   * Recall
   *  F1-score
   * ROC plot
 3. Implement Clustering using the K-Means clustering algorithm and Cosine Similarity as the distance function. <br> The clustering is applied in the following representations of the articles:
 * Bag of words representation of texts (word counts & tf-idf transformation of counts)
 * Pre-trained word2vec embeddings